sitrox/schemacop/README_V3.md

 ### Non-Rails applications

-Usage in non-Rails applications is the same as with usage in Rails applications, however you need to eager load the schemas yourself:
+Usage in non-Rails applications is the same as with usage in Rails applications, however you might need to eager load the schemas yourself:

 ```ruby
 Schemacop::V3::GlobalContext.eager_load!
 ```

+As mentioned before, you can also use the external schemas without having to eager-load them, but if you use the schemas multiple times, it might be better to eager-load them on start of your application / script.